On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Implementation and experiments

 As shown in Section~\ref{cda}, Algorithm~\ref{cda}.1 has convergence properties towards stationary points which, probably, are local minimizers.
 Obviously, as we are interested in finding {\it global} minimizers of MDGP, we need suitable strategies for choosing initial approximations.
-We employed two different strategies for this purpose.
+We employed the combination of two different strategies for this purpose.
 On the one hand, an initial guess suggested in~\cite{fang} was adopted.
 On the other hand, we devised a new coordinate descent procedure based on the structure of MDGP.
+The Fang-O'Leary strategy~\cite{fang}, based on shortest paths over an underlying graph, is a strategy for computing a single initial solution.
+Starting from that solution, our new coordinate descent procedure is used iteratively to make successive improvements on the Fang-O'Leary initial point.
+At each improvement, Algorithm~~\ref{cda}.1 is run to find a local solution.